bithapa/chatapp/README.md

     Chat App!

     // client side version of the library for socket connection
-    // make a client side JS file and use the libraries provided <body>
+    // make a client side JS file and use the libraries provided by
     // the following script
     </body>
     <script src="/socket.io/socket.io.js"></script>